The-Monkeys-and-MAUD/laravel-error-emailer/README.md

 Installation
 ------------
-To get the latest version of cachebuster simply require it in your composer.json file.
+To get the latest version of the package simply require it in your composer.json file.

 ```bash
 composer require themonkeys/error-emailer:dev-master --no-update